 Our Treatments and services are provided in a comfortable zone

-Take a look around our physiotherapy and medical facilities
+Take a look around our physiotherapy and medical scanning facilities

 Our goal is on improving the health and well-being of our clients.
 Through our ultrasound scanning diagnostics, physiotherapy & pain medicine.
 Also offering injection therapy, and our rehabilitation services too.
 We aim to provide a one-stop clinic geared to your healthcare needs.

 Orthopaedics treatments including bone and joint pain, knee, hip, hand, wrist, back, shoulder & also foot surgery are available at Core Clinic.